grafalex82/hellozigbee/doc/part24_misc_improvements.md

-# Hello Zigbee World, Part 24 - Misc Improvements
+# Hello Zigbee World, Part 24 - Configure Reporting, Client-only clusters, Both Buttons support

 Welcome back to our [Hello Zigbee series](part0_plan.md), where we delve into creating Zigbee device firmware from the ground up.
 Recently, I've made several enhancements to the Zigbee Smart Switch firmware.
 These updates, while minor, are significant enough to warrant mention, though not quite extensive enough for their own article.